top of page

 The adjective 'momentous' finds its etymological roots in the Latin word 'momentum,' which means 'movement' or 'motion.'
 This term was originally associated with physics and referred to the force of a moving object, its impetus, or the force that keeps something in motion.
 Over time, 'momentum' came to be used metaphorically to describe the force or significance of an event that carries it forward, much like the momentum of a moving object.
 Thus, 'momentous' emerged as an adjective in English to describe events or situations of significant importance, marked by their far-reaching consequences or their potential to bring about profound change, emphasizing the dynamic and powerful nature of such occurrences.

-Quiz: Find the meaning of the adjective momentous:
+Find the correct meaning of the adjective momentous:

 Try Again!